noaignite/create-ignite-app/README.md

 ### src/blocks

-Block components have a 1-1 relation to reusable modules created for the admin panel of chosen CMS.
-Ideally these should be exported from the common exports file using `next/dynamic`.
-This will make sure that blocks not needed on a particular page won't be downloaded to the browser unless needed.
+Blocks are top level modules in the application, hierarchically directly below the App container and typically defined with a `section` element at it's root.
+These can also be configured as choosable modules for the admin panel of chosen CMS.
+When possible, these should be exported from their common exports file (`src/blocks/index.js`) using `next/dynamic`.
+This will ensure that blocks are chunked and not downloaded to the client on a particular page unless rendered.

 ```
 src/blocks